James Killen: Political career

 During this time he oversaw a major review of the Australian Defence Force and also the military build-up which followed the Soviet invasion of Afghanistan in 1979.
 He oversaw the largest single piece of Defence expenditure in Australian history, the purchase of 75 F/A-18 Hornets.

 Killen was moved out of Defence in a 1982 reshuffle.
-He was made a Knight Commander of the Order of St Michael and St George, becoming "Sir James Killen KCMG", and appointed Vice-President of the Executive Council, a position he held until the defeat of the Fraser government in 1983 election by Labor under Bob Hawke.
+He was made a Knight Commander of the Order of St Michael and St George in the 1982 Birthday Honours, becoming "Sir James Killen KCMG", and appointed Vice-President of the Executive Council, a position he held until the defeat of the Fraser government in 1983 election by Labor under Bob Hawke.
 He became Father of the House of Representatives in April 1983, and resigned his seat of Moreton in August 1983 (the first Queensland Member of the House of Representatives to resign), and returned to his legal practice.
 He was a prominent figure at the Brisbane bar through the 1980s and 1990s.

 Killen was a prominent monarchist and was elected to the Constitutional Convention in 1998 as an opponent of an Australian republic.
 In 2004, he was made a Companion of the Order of Australia (AC).

 Killen had a reputation as a great parliamentary wit who developed close friendships with many people on both sides of politics, among them Gough Whitlam, Fred Daly and Barry Cohen.
 He wrote the preface to Daly's collection of political anecdotes, The Politician Who Laughed (1982).